Kingsford-Group/arcade/README.md

 ### Download Pretrained Model CodonBERT

-The CodonBERT Pytorch model can be downloaded [here](https://cdn.prod.accelerator.sanofi/llm/CodonBERT.zip).
+We use the CodonBERT Pytorch model can be downloaded [here](https://cdn.prod.accelerator.sanofi/llm/CodonBERT.zip) from repository CodonBERT[*CodonBERT: large language models for mRNA design and optimization*](https://www.biorxiv.org/content/10.1101/2023.09.09.556981v1).\
 The artifact is under a [license](ARTIFACT_LICENSE.md).
 The code and repository are under a [software license](SOFTWARE_LICENSE.md).

 ## Arcade
 Arcade (Activation Engineering for Controllable Codon Design) builds on CodonBERT and introduces a framework for: